igcbioinformatics/ADER/README.md

 		Are genomes constant?
 		Obtain genome fasta from Ensembl

-#### 	LO 5.2 - Alignment software: tophat2/hisat2; bwa; sailfish/salmon
+#### 	LO 5.2 - Alignment software: hisat2; salmon
 		What are the conditions of using burrows-wheeler approaches?
-		Prepare a reference genome to use with hisat2 and bwa
+		Prepare a reference genome to use with hisat2

 #### 	LO 5.3 - Run an alignment: the SAM/BAM alignment format
-		Run hisat2 / bwa mem in an example dataset
+		Run hisat2 in an example dataset
 		What is the SAM format; what is the BAM format

 ### LO 6 - Assess the general quality of the alignments and detect possible problems